OPEC secretary-general says may call extra meeting if consensus at Algiers: APS

 Algeria's Energy Minister Noureddine Bouterfa last week said there was a consensus among OPEC and non-OPEC members about the need to stabilize the oil market, and has been pushing for a price around $50 to $60 a barrel.

 "Algeria has a proposal for participants in the Algiers meeting.
 Consultations with our partners show there is a consensus around the need to stabilize the market.
-That is already a positive," Barkindo said.
+That is already a positive," Bouterfa said.

 The secretary-general of the Organization of the Petroleum Exporting Countries has said the group is not seeking a definite price range for oil but stability for the market.